ramosipd/azure-service-emulators/API/README.md

 # API Project

+## Overview
+This project demonstrates how to use an API emulator with WireMock.

 ## Scripts
 - `emulator:api:start`: Launch API emulator using Docker Compose.
 - `emulator:api:stop`: Stop API emulator using Docker Compose.